 Career clusters can help you pick a career path.
-Learn about sixteen of the most common clusters today.
+Learn about 14 of the most common clusters today.

 Career clusters are collections of jobs with shared characteristics, such as industry and objective.
 Job seekers use career clusters to help them find professions that match their particular interests and skills.

-In this article, you'll learn about sixteen career clusters and their common professions.
+Learn about 14 career clusters and their common professions.
 To help you get started, suggested online courses accompany each cluster, offering an opportunity for you to start your career path today.

-The National Career Clusters Framework, a common organizing tool used by many universities and state agencies, includes sixteen clusters covering a wide range of industries and fields [1,2].
-Those sixteen career clusters are as follows:
+The National Career Clusters Framework, a common organizing tool used by many universities and state agencies, includes 14 clusters covering a wide range of industries and fields [1].
+Those 14 career clusters are as follows:

-Read on to find out more about each cluster, the types of personalities they are suited to, and the skills they require.
+Learn more about what the 14 career pathways are, the types of personalities they suit, and the skills they require.

 Note: Unless otherwise stated, all of the information below is taken from the US Bureau of Labor Statistics (BLS) [2].

-According to the BLS, somewhat more than half of the jobs in this cluster require a high school or equivalent, some of which might require short on-the-job training.
-Additionally, some jobs, such as architect, might require a bachelor’s degree or higher.
+According to the BLS, more than half of the jobs in this cluster require a high school diploma or equivalent, some of which might require short on-the-job training.
+Additionally, some jobs, such as an architect, might require a bachelor’s degree or higher.

-This cluster is best suited for individuals who enjoy building with their hands or the design process.
+This cluster suits individuals who enjoy building with their hands or the design process.
 Some jobs commonly found in this cluster include:

 Construction laborers